• HOME

 売上高/営業利益

-Shift to existing businesses with high profitability
+Shift to highly-profitable existing businesses

 Classification of the main existing businesses and operating profit targets